-On the pages that follow, we share details about our governance and oversight structure, our commitment to corporate social responsibility and introduce you to the individuals we are grateful to have serve on our Board and our executive leadership team.
+On the pages that follow, we share details about our governance and oversight structure and our commitment to corporate social responsibility.
+We also introduce you to the individuals we are grateful to have serve on our Board and on our executive leadership team, including those mentioned above.

 Thank you for choosing Guardian.
-We appreciate the opportunity to serve you and your families.
+It is an honor to serve you and your families.